-"For their rock is not as our Rock, even our enemies themselves being judges."
-Deuteronomy 32:31

-THE Lord is, as you are aware, very frequently set forth for our encouragement under the figure in which he here appears, that of a rock; conveying the twofold idea of strength and durability; and these are the two things that we especially need.
-Our God is indeed a strong rock; and hence, in the 26th of Isaiah, where it is said, "Trust you in the Lord forever; for in the Lord Jehovah is everlasting strength;" the literal rendering which our translators have given us in the margin is, from which we get the hymn, I suppose, that uses these words, "Trust you in the Lord forever; for in the Lord Jehovah is the rock of ages."
-We may, therefore, take, that scripture to explain the meaning of our text.
-"Trust you in the Lord forever; for in the Lord Jehovah is everlasting strength."
-So that if brought to trust in him now, we may trust in him forever; if reconciled to him, and we are his friends, then he is our friend today, and will be our friend tomorrow.
+.
+"For their rock is not as our Rock, even our enemies themselves being judges." - Deut. xxxii.
+31. THE Lord is, as you are aware, very frequently set forth for our encouragement under the figure in which he here appears, that of a rock; conveying the twofold idea of strength and durability; and these are the two things that we especially need.
+Our God is indeed a strong rock; and hence, in the 26th of Isaiah, where it is said, "Trust ye in the Lord for ever; for in the Lord Jehovah is everlasting strength;" the literal rendering which our translators have given us in the margin is,-from which we get the hymn, I suppose, that uses these words,-"Trust ye in the Lord for ever; for in the Lord Jehovah is the rock of ages.".
+We may, therefore, take that scripture to explain the meaning of our text.
+"Trust ye in the Lord for ever; for in the Lord Jehovah is everlasting strength."
+So that if brought to trust in him now, we may trust in him for ever; if reconciled to him, and we are his friends, then he is our friend to-day, and will be our friend tomorrow.
 You will also see that here is the usual distinction between the godly and the ungodly; between them that serve God and them that serve him not; between them that are called by his grace and them that are not.
 "Their rock is not as our Rock, even our enemies themselves being judges."
-I notice then, first, what we are to understand by our Rock; and then, secondly, and, I may say, lastly, for I shall notice the subject under these two main departments, secondly, the judgment of our enemies; that they themselves acknowledge, in the way I shall describe, if time and space permit, that their rock is not as our Rock.
+I notice then, first, what we are to understand by our Rock; and then, secondly, and, I may say, lastly, for I shall notice the subject under these two main departments-secondly, the judgment of our enemies; that they themselves acknowledge, in the way I shall describe, if time and space permit, that their rock is not as our Rock.
 First, then, our Rock of course means, as I have said, the Lord in his strength and durability.
 And we cannot do better than take that which is set before us in this interesting and beautiful chapter to explain to us what is here meant.
-The first thing is that of sovereignty; our God is decisive, and that forever.
+The first thing is that of sovereignty; our God is decisive, and that for ever.
 And all the four things I am about to say concerning this rock, each has an eternity in it.
 First, here is the sovereignty of God.
-"He separated," this chapter says, "the sons of Adam, he set the bounds of the people according to the number of the children of Israel."
+He separated," this chapter says, "the sons of Adam, he set the bounds of the people according to the number of the children of Israel."
 Here, then, our Rock is a rock of division, of sovereignty, taking one and leaving another.
-And see how this nicely accords, that those whom he has taken he is able to keep.
-God the Father has taken them in his love and choice, and he has strength enough to keep them, and he has kept them, and does keep them.
-The Lord Jesus Christ took them, and he has strength enough to keep them, and he has kept them, and he does keep them; and when the Holy Spirit becomes a spirit of grace and supplication in a poor sinner's heart to separate him from others, here is again strength; he has strength enough to keep him, and strength enough to be with him.
-Now, this distinction is everlasting.
-Let us look at it for a moment.
-Is it not a sweet thought, to be loved with an everlasting love, that there is not anything in us or connected with us that makes any difference in that love?
-We may indeed well say, each Christian may well say,
+And see how this nicely accords, that those whom he hath taken he is able to keep.
+God the Father hath taken them in his love and choice, and he hath strength enough to keep them, and he hath kept them, Vol. IV.-No. 169.